Loading...

 Geological characteristics and exploration orientations of the Upper Carboniferous and Middle Jurassic coal rock gas in Qaidam Basin

-2025, 30(3): 75-88.
-Asbtract ( 100 ) DOI: 10.3969/j.issn.1672-7703.2025.03.006
+2025, 30(3): 78-91.
+Asbtract ( 249 ) HTML DOI: 10.3969/j.issn.1672-7703.2025.03.006

 References | Related Articles | Metrics

-Field outcrops and drilling data reveal that the Paleozoic–Mesozoic coal rocks are widely distributed in Qaidam B asin, with certain hydrocarbon generation potential and good reservoir performance, which is a new exploration field in the basin.
+Field outcrops and drilling data reveal that the Paleozoic–Mesozoic coal rocks are widely distributed in Qaidam Basin, with certain hydrocarbon generation potential and good reservoir performance, which is a new exploration field in the basin.
 However, the level of research and understanding is relatively low.
 A systematic study on coal rocks in the Middle Jurassic Dameigou Formation and the Upper Carboniferous Keluke Formation in Qaidam Basin is conducted, including sedimentary environment, distribution, coal properties, reservoir characteristics, resource amount, and gas enrichment rules.
 In addition, gas resource potential in coal rocks is evaluated, and exploration deployment orientations are proposed in Qaidam Basin.
-The study results show that: (1) The limnic facies coal rocks in the Middle Jurassic have a single layer thickness of 2 – 30 m and a distribution area of 11100 km2; The transitional facies coal rocks in the Upper Carboniferous have a single layer thickness of 1 – 6 m and a distribution area of 5689 km2.
+The study results show that: (1) The limnic facies coal rocks in the Middle Jurassic have a single layer thickness of 2–30 m and a distribution area of 11100 km2; The transitional facies coal rocks in the Upper Carboniferous have a single layer thickness of 1–6 m and a distribution area of 5689 km2.
 (2) The coal rocks in the Middle Jurassic and the Upper Carboniferous are semi-bright to bright coals in a middle coal rank stage, all possessing gas generation capacity; TOC of coal rocks in the Middle Jurassic Dameigou Formation is 32.22%–79.50%, with an average of 62.85%, and Ro is 0.77%–1.38%, with an average of 0.9%; TOC of coal rocks in the Upper Carboniferous Keluke Formation is 35.67%–98.34%, with an average of 72.40%, and Ro ranges in 0.92%–1.82%, with an average of 1.57%.
 (3) The coal rock reservoirs are characterized by good porosity and permeability properties, and the coal cleats have a high density, showing a reticular distribution pattern and good connectivity; The matrix pores such as stomata, mold pores, dissolution pores, intercrystal pores and plant tissue pores are observed; The measured porosity of coal rocks ranges from 5.26% to 34.01%, with an average of 15.65%; The permeability is 5.11–12.60 mD, with an average of 8.91 mD.
-(4) Five types of gas accumulation and dispersion combinations are classified vertically in coal rocks, among which the widely distributed coalrock–mudstone and coal rock–limestone gas accumulation combinations have good sealing conditions and high peak values of total hydrocarbon gas logging shows, indicating the most favorable combinations for coal rock gas enrichment.
+(4) Five types of gas accumulation and dispersion combinations are classified vertically in coal rocks, among which the widely distributed coal rock–mudstone and coal rock–limestone gas accumulation combinations have good sealing conditions and high peak values of total hydrocarbon gas logging shows, indicating the most favorable combinations for coal rock gas enrichment.
 (5) The favorable areas of the Middle Jurassic in Yuandingshan–Jiulongshan area in the northern margin of Qaidam Basin and the Upper Carboniferous in Dulan–Wulan in Delingha area are optimally selected for further strategic exploration deployment.
-The above understanding is expected to guide the strategic deployment of coal rock gas in Qaidam Basin, open up a new field for coal rock gas exploration, and unveil a new chapter in natural gas exploration in the basin.
+The above understanding is expected to guide the strategic deployment of coal rock gas in Qaidam Basin, pioneer new frontiers for coal rock gas exploration, and unveil a new chapter in natural gas exploration in the basin.

 Li Cheng, Zhang Xiaohui, Shi Lichuan, Wang Zhitao, Pu Lei

-Main controlling factors and exploration potential of Jurassic oil reservoirs in the Ordos Basin
+Main controlling factors and exploration potential of the Jurassic oil reservoirs in Ordos Basin

-2025, 30(3): 89-104.
-Asbtract ( 196 ) DOI: 10.3969/j.issn.1672-7703.2025.03.007
+2025, 30(3): 92-108.
+Asbtract ( 498 ) HTML DOI: 10.3969/j.issn.1672-7703.2025.03.007

 References | Related Articles | Metrics

-Over the past fifty years, breakthroughs have been continuously made in the exploration of the Jurassic system in the Ordos Basin.
-In order to clarify its controlling factors and exploration potential, based on the previously discovered oil reservoirs and completed drilling and evaluation wells, using drilling geological data, core analysis, and seismic data, a detailed characterization of the pre Jurassic paleogeomorphology, sand bodies, and structures in the basin has been systematically carried out.
-The characteristics of fault development in the three-dimensional area have been analyzed, and the types and controlling factors of Jurassic oil reservoirs in the study area have been identified.
-The exploration direction and potential of the Jurassic system in the basin have been pointed out.
-The results show that: (1)The pre Jurassic paleogeomorphology presents a “U+V” - shaped multi-stage ancient river structure, with nine types of subdivided units such as inter river hills and terraces, and significant reservoir control characteristics; (2)The Jurassic oil source mainly comes from the Triassic Chang 7 source rocks, and the Late Jurassic Early Cretaceous episodic charging laid the foundation for the widespread distribution of oil reservoirs; (3)The coupling of ancient rivers and low amplitude nose uplift structures controls the distribution of reservoir clusters, and the three-stage fault relay transmission forms a three-dimensional reservoir formation model; (4)The complex fault zone on the western edge of the basin, the northeastern part of the Jingbian slope, and mature areas still have the potential for billions of tons of resources through fine exploration.
-The research results have deepened the theoretical understanding of Jurassic reservoir formation and supported new breakthroughs in exploration.
+Over the past 50 years, breakthroughs have continuously been made in the exploration of the Jurassic system in Ordos Basin.
+Based on early discovered oil reservoirs and exploration and appraisal wells, drilling geological data, core analysis, and seismic data have been used to finely characterize the pre Jurassic paleogeomorphology, sand bodies, and structures in the basin and analyze characteristics of fault development in the 3D seismic area, identifying the types of Jurassic oil reservoirs in the study area and controlling factors, and pointing out further exploration orientations and potential of the Jurassic system in the basin.
+The study results show that: (1) The pre Jurassic paleogeomorphology presented a “U+V”-shaped multi-level ancient river structure, with nine types of small units such as inter-river hill and terrace, which significantly controlled oil reservoir types; (2) The Jurassic oil reservoirs were mainly generated by source rocks in the seventh member of the Triassic Yanchang Formation, and the episodic oil charging in the Late Jurassic–Early Cretaceous laid the foundation for the wide distribution area of oil reservoirs; (3) The coupling of ancient rivers and low-amplitude nose uplift structures controlled the distribution of oil reservoir clusters, and a stereoscopic hydrocarbon accumulation pattern was formed by a three-stage fault relay transport; (4) There is still huge resource potential with a level of 100 million tons in complex fault zones in the western basin margin and the northeastern part of Jingbian slope, as well as mature areas through fine exploration.

 Sun Chonghao, Duan Junmao, Luo Xinsheng, Zheng Jianfeng, Shi Lei, Xiong Ran, Hu Huan, Peng Zijun

-2025, 30(3): 105-121.
-Asbtract ( 87 ) DOI: 10.3969/j.issn.1672-7703.2025.03.008
+2025, 30(3): 109-125.
+Asbtract ( 211 ) HTML DOI: 10.3969/j.issn.1672-7703.2025.03.008

 References | Related Articles | Metrics